 Walk along this center’s 0.75-mile nature trail in Historic Latta Plantation Park near Charlotte to see and learn about more than 30 species of eagles, hawks, owls, and other raptors or birds of prey.
 The Carolina Raptor Center takes in about 900 injured or orphaned birds annually, and it offers interactive programs for kids of all ages.

 2 Alligator River National Wildlife Refuge

 2 Alligator River National Wildlife RefugeOuter BanksSee on map

 This 150,000-plus-acre refuge was established to preserve a wetland habitat called the pocosin, a Native American word meaning ‟swamp-on-the-hill.”
 You can walk trails into a freshwater swamp or a cypress swamp, or take a tram or guided canoe tour to look for animals ranging from swans and river otters to black bears.
 There’s also a nighttime Red Wolf Howling Safari where you’ll learn to talk to the refuge’s largely unseen red wolf population by howling and hope they howl back.

 3 Carolina Tiger Rescue

 3 Carolina Tiger RescuePittsboroSee on map

 Here you can take a reservations-only guided tour to meet tigers and other endangered carnivores that have found sanctuary at the Carolina Tiger Rescue facility 30 miles west of Raleigh.
 Tours, including a seasonal twilight tour, bring you close to the animals at their most active times.

 4 Animal Park at the Conservators Center

 4 Animal Park at the Conservators CenterBurlingtonSee on map

-Lions, tigers and bobcats are just three of the 20 species totaling more than 70 exotic animals you’ll see up close.
+Lions, tigers and bobcats are just three of the many species totaling more than 70 exotic animals you’ll see up close.
 The Animal Park at the Conservators Center focuses on education, conservation and rescue.
 And it also offers a variety of tours year-round, including some specifically for kids and families, as well as seasonal tours.

 5 Grandfather Mountain